Skip to content

-Install dependencies using poetry - for installation directions, see
+Install dependencies using uv - for installation directions, see the documentation.

-Once poetry has been installed, dependencies can be installed using the install command like
+Once uv has been installed, dependencies can be installed using the sync command like

 Note